 Who does this include?

-It also includes people who do not have a diagnosis, but believe they may have traits associated with either a learning disability or ASD.
+It also includes people who do not have a diagnosis, but believe they may have traits associated with a learning disability.

 I understand that some people choose not to seek a diagnosis for a number of reasons, and I am happy to respect individual's choice.